pantinor/gdx-andius/README.md

 gdx-andius
 =========

-you will find a fun RPG game here.

-A Mashup of the early Sir-Tech Wizardry mazes with some Ultima influence.
+A fun RPG game which is a mashup of the early Sir-Tech Wizardry mazes with some Ultima influence.

 The Wizardy maps include Wizardry 1 through Wizardry 4, the Black Stone maze, and Snafaru's Dragon Quest maze.

-That's right..
-Wizardry 4, as in, THE RETURN OF WERDNA..

-You may also discover a few Ultima III Exodus dungeon maps during your adventures, which were ported to the original Wizardry binary encoding format.
+You may also discover some Ultima III Exodus dungeon maps during your adventures, which were ported to the original Wizardry binary encoding format.

-This is a maven java project.
+This is a Maven Java projec developed with the NetBeans development environment.

 To journey onward, download the zip file, extract, and run the "java -jar command" and have fun!